xwmario/Warez/README.md

 - [nzbhydra2](https://github.com/theotherp/nzbhydra2/) - Primarily a Usenet meta search engine but also supports Torznab.
 - [Radarr](https://github.com/Radarr/Radarr) - A fork of Sonarr to work with movies à la Couchpotato.
 - [SickRage](https://git.sickrage.ca/SiCKRAGE/sickrage) - Automatic Video Library Manager for TV Shows.
 It watches for new episodes of your favorite shows, and when they are posted it does its magic.
-- [Sonarr](https://github.com/Sonarr/Sonarr) - Smart PVR for newsgroup and bittorrent users.
+- [Sonarr](https://github.com/Sonarr/Sonarr) - Smart PVR for newsgroup and Bittorrent users.

 ### Tracker Invites
 - [/r/Invites](https://www.reddit.com/r/invites) - Post wanted ads for private tracker invites here.